yihua7/SC-GS/readme.md

 </div>

 *Given (a) an image sequence from a monocular dynamic video, we propose to represent the motion with a set of sparse control points, which can be used to drive 3D Gaussians for high-fidelity rendering.Our approach enables both (b) dynamic view synthesis and (c) motion editing due to the motion representation based on sparse control points*

+# Updates

+## 2024-03-17:

+1. Editing **static scenes** is now supported!
+Simply include the `--is_scene_static` argument and you are good to go!

+2. Video rendering is now supported with interpolation of editing results.
+Press the button `sv_kpt` to save each edited result and press `render_traj` to render the interpolated motions as a video.
+Click the `spiral` to switch the camera-motion pattern of the rendered video between a spiral trace and a fixed pose.

+3. On self-captured real-world scenes where Gaussian number will be too large, the dimension of hyper coordinates that seperate close but disconnected parts can be set to 2 to speed up the rendering: ` --hyper_dim 2`.
+Also remember to remove `--is_blender` in such cases!

+## 2024-03-07

+We offer two ARAP deformation strategies for motion editing: 1. iterative deformation and 2. deformation from Laplacian initialization.

+## 2024-03-06

+To prevent initialization failure of control points, you use the argument `--init_isotropic_gs_with_all_colmap_pcl` on self-captured datasets.

 ## Install